gravitational/careers/challenges/cloud/sre.md

 * Write a Dockerfile to build an image for the server
 * Ability to run the server
 * Ability to execute integration tests against the local Kubernetes cluster
-* GitHub Actions for every commit that verifies code quality, ensures the software builds, and all tests pass
-  * Unit testing and static analysis is in scope
+* GitHub Actions for every commit that verifies code quality, ensures the software builds, and all tests pass.
+Include unit testing and static analysis.
-  * Integration testing can be omitted/skipped
+  Integration testing is not required.

 ### Deployment